 GMAW Spray Transfer 2G • SMAW 3G V-groove 7018 • GTAW 2F Steel Sheet Metal Code • OSHA 10 Certification

 • Volvo Manufacturing Certificate • Forklift Operator Certification

 Click here for information on how you can earn college credits while in your Career Tech program.

 Program Requirements & Expectations:

 A CareerTech blue or gray t-shirt is required (long sleeve preferred).
-In addition, the following CareerTech items may also be purchased: Crew neck sweatshirt or flannel.
+In addition, the following CareerTech items may also be purchased: Crew neck sweatshirt, hoodie, or flannel.
+Hoodie and flannel are not to be worn when working in the shop.
 Uniforms may be ordered online or purchased at the school store.

 Jeans or cotton workpants without holes, tears, frays, or cuffs.
 No polyester clothing permitted.